 Sussex is a very small borough located in the state of New Jersey.
 With a population of 2,043 people and four constituent neighborhoods, Sussex is the 424th largest community in New Jersey.
 Sussex has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

-Unlike some boroughs, Sussex isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Sussex are a mix of both white- and blue-collar jobs.
-Overall, Sussex is a borough of service providers, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Sussex who work in sales jobs (14.67%), office and administrative support (13.06%), and food service (9.21%).
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Sussex is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Sussex is a borough of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Sussex who work in office and administrative support (15.46%), sales jobs (12.65%), and maintenance occupations (8.22%).

-The citizens of Sussex are slightly less educated than the national average of 21.84% for the average city or town: 16.43% of adults in Sussex have a bachelor's degree or advanced degree
+The percentage of adults in Sussex with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.36% of adults in Sussex have a bachelor's degree or advanced degree.

+Sussex is a somewhat ethnically-diverse borough.
 The people who call Sussex home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sussex residents report their race to be White, followed by Asian.
-Important ancestries of people in Sussex include Irish, Italian, English, and Polish.
+Important ancestries of people in Sussex include Irish, English, Italian, and Dutch.

 The most common language spoken in Sussex is English.
 Other important languages spoken here include Spanish and Hungarian.